MonoTech01/SQL/REAL, FLOAT & DOUBLE.md

-# SQL Data Types: REAL, FLOAT, and DOUBLE
+# REAL, FLOAT, and DOUBLE

 They are used to store approximate numeric values, especially for floating-point numbers.
 These data types are particularly useful when you need to represent numbers with many decimal places.